Navigation

 Grow & Grant

-The foundation invests tax-advantaged.
-You direct grants to qualified charities, family programs, or scholarship funds — on your timeline.
+The foundation invests in diversified assets.
+You direct grants to qualified charities, nonprofits, or scholarship funds every year, turning your excess into access for others.

 Common Questions, Straight Answers